 2 .1 Goals

-HRAI’s goals consist of promoting, safeguarding and sustaining human rights in Iran.
-The organization keeps the Iranian community and the world informed by monitoring human rights violations in the country and disseminating the news about such abuses.
-Additionally, HRAI strives to improve the current state of affairs in a peaceful manner and supports strict adherence to human rights principles.
+HRA’s goals consist of promoting, safeguarding and sustaining human rights in Iran.
+The organization keeps the Iranian community and the world informed by monitoring human rights violations in the country and disseminating news about such abuses.
+Additionally, HRA strives to improve the current state of affairs in a peaceful manner and supports strict adherence to the principles of the Universal Declaration of Human Rights.

 2 .2 Management and human resources

-The organization consists of three main groups divided into partners, members and managers.
-HRAI’s partners include its official associates and volunteers.
-The organization is managed by a central council consisting of the heads of departments all of whom are democratically elected.
+The organization consists of three main groups: partners, members and managers.
+HRA’s partners include its official associates and volunteers.
+The organization is managed by a central council consisting of the heads of departments, all of whom are democratically elected.

 2 .3.1 Department of Statistics and Publications